Kirkland Signature Meat Lasagna from Costco Review

 Convenience

-This is a dream dinner for me!
-So easy to make, no work is involved.
-Perfect for those busy nights All you have to do to heat the lasagna up is remove the lid, preheat your oven and cook for about 45-55 minutes.
+To cook the lasagna, remove the plastic lid, preheat the oven to 350 degrees Fahrenheit and cook directly in the container for 45-55 minutes.
 I heated it in the oven on a baking tray but the directions do not state that it’s necessary to bake it on a baking sheet.
-The lasagna is good for about five days from the date it was purchased.

 Nutrition

-1/12 of the tray is 200 calories, nine grams of fat, 510 mg of sodium, 14 grams of protein, three grams of sugar, two grams of fibre and 18 grams of carbohydrates.
+1/12 of the tray contains 200 calories, nine grams of fat, 510 mg of sodium, 14 grams of protein, three grams of sugar, two grams of fibre and 18 grams of carbohydrates.

 Nutrition: 5/10